Published March 18, 2025 • Updated October 23, 2025

 Despite these risks, regulation and testing remain limited.
 As Senator Frank Lautenberg once put it: “Of the 84,000 chemicals on the market today—many of which are in objects that people come into contact with every day—only about 1 percent of them have been studied for safety."

 Buy smart, not blind.
 Don’t trust taglines—scan the full ingredient list, look for disclosed “inerts” and prefer EPA minimum-risk formulations.
-If a product won’t tell you what’s inside, don't purchase it.
+If a product won’t tell you what’s inside, don't buy it.

 "Research is seeing what everybody else has seen and thinking what nobody else has thought." – Albert Szent-Györgyi